Natural Resources

 Community 1.1

-This plant community developed under large herbivore grazing and occasional wildfire.
-The site is made up of 70 to 90 percent grasses and grass-like plants, 5 to 10 percent forbs, and 5 to 10 percent shrubs.
-The dominant grasses include big bluestem, little bluestem and sideoats grama.
+The Reference Community serves as a description of the native plant community that naturally occurs on the site when the natural disturbance regimes are intact, or closely mimicked by management practices.
+The Reference Community developed under large herbivore grazing and occasional wildfire.
+The community is made up of 70 to 90 percent grasses and grass-like plants, 5 to 10 percent forbs, and 5 to 10 percent shrubs.
+The dominant grasses include big bluestem, little bluestem, and sideoats grama.
 Secondary species include blue grama, western wheatgrass, and Indiangrass.
 Forbs include dotted blazingstar, white heath aster, Cuman ragweed, and purple prairie clover.
-Shrubs that may be present include leadplant, buckbrush, rose, and sumac.
+Shrubs that may be present include leadplant, western snowberry, rose, and smooth sumac.
 This plant community is highly productive and diverse.
 Plant health and vigor maintained by prescribed grazing and adequate recovery periods between grazing events, allows this site to withstand short-term environmental stress, short-term heavy grazing or several years of non-use by grazing animals.
 Total annual production during ranges from 2000 to 3250 pounds of air dry vegetation per acre per year and will average 2625 pounds.

 Table 5.
 Annual production by plant type